-To give you a rough idea, we’re able to get a spacious, luxury two-bedroom apartment that includes a garage for $1550.
+To give you a rough idea, we’re able to get a spacious two-bedroom apartment for $1500.
 In NYC, we were living in a tiny studio apartment that fit in one of our current rooms for $2500.

 It may not be the absolute cheapest city in the US but compared to any major city, it’s a steal.

 Our hometown of Atlanta has horrible traffic now, and when we lived in LA, traffic made every outing more cumbersome.
 Vegas traffic is almost non-existent in comparison to those cities.